infiniticio/docs.infinitic.io/content/en/tasks/running-tasks.md

 </alert>

-As described [here](/references/architecture), Infinitic provides a worker implementation that can play 4 different roles, depending on its configuration:
+Infinitic provides a worker implementation that can play [4 different roles](/references/architecture), depending on its configuration:

 - task engine
 - **task executor**